laurenra7/jdbc-test-mysql/README.md

 # jdbcTest
-Test JDBC connection using Oracle JDBC driver.
+Test JDBC connection using MySQL JDBC driver.

 See pom.xml for what driver version is used.
-Currently OJDBC6 version 11.2.0.3.0.
+Currently mysql-connector-java version 5.1.31.

 **Build it:**